6 Tested and Effective Strategies for Differentiating in World Language

 THEN we’ll write an extra lesson to accommodate the students who had a non-Spanish or French-speaking substitute the previous year and the misplaced native students who are bored to tears.

 OK, now that we’ve commiserated, I have good news.
-There ARE ways to differentiate in world language, to challenge the advanced students and support the struggling ones.
+There ARE ways to differentiate in world language, to challenge the advanced students, support the struggling ones, and provide equal access to student learning.

+It IS possible to maintain high expectations and still meet the needs of students at different levels of understanding.
+If you don’t challenge the more advanced students, you may have to deal with classroom management issues.
 Sometimes the rabble-rousers are just bored.
-Give them a challenge.
-I used Minimaratón (Spanish Trivial Pursuit.)
+I used Minimaratón (Spanish Trivial Pursuit) for my fast finishers.
 I wrote the question on the board in Spanish, but you can also give the students the question card.

-When students have finished, they are allowed to ask for their phones (which are safely hanging in the phone pouches) so they can use www.wordreference.com They raise their hand and ask, “¿Puedo contestar Minimaratón?”
+When students have finished the assigned task, they are allowed to ask for their phones (which are safely hanging in the phone pouches) so they can use www.wordreference.com They raise their hand and ask, “¿Puedo contestar Minimaratón?”
 The first person to answer correctly gets a prize.
-OK, I admit.
-I gave them chocolate bars.
+OK, I admit it; I gave them chocolate bars.

 I started the year by giving large bars.
 After the Minimaratón culture was embedded into the class routine, usually a few weeks, I gave out smaller bars and students were just as motivated to figure out the question and find the answers.